opentrusty/opentrusty/README.md

 **OpenTrusty** is a security-first, open-source Identity Provider (IdP) implementing OAuth 2.0 and OpenID Connect (OIDC), designed for auditability, correctness, and long-term maintainability.

-OpenTrusty is developed as a **non-profit, community-oriented project** under the MIT license, with an emphasis on clear security boundaries, explicit assumptions, and responsible open source governance.
+OpenTrusty is developed as a **non-profit, community-oriented project** under the Apache License 2.0, with an emphasis on clear security boundaries, explicit assumptions, and responsible open source governance.

 ---